-2. Prospecting shall not be undertaken if substantial evidence indicates the risk of serious harm to the marine environment.
+2. Prospectors and the Secretary-General shall apply a precautionary approach, as reflected in principle 15 of the Rio Declaration.1 Prospecting shall not be undertaken if substantial evidence indicates the risk of serious harm to the marine environment.

-3. Prospecting shall not be undertaken in an area covered by an approved plan of work for exploration for cobalt crusts or in a reserved area; nor may there be prospecting in an area which the Council has disapproved for exploitation because of the risk of serious harm to the marine environment.
+3. Prospecting shall not be undertaken in an area covered by an approved plan of work for exploration for polymetallic sulphides or in a reserved area; nor may there be prospecting in an area which the Council has disapproved for exploitation because of the risk of serious harm to the marine environment.